jerry81/natural-language/german/index.md

 # K

-kaputt - broken
+kanale - channel
-kaputt gemach - destroyed

 kann - can

 kannst - can
 kannst du - can you

+kaputt - broken
+kaputt gemach - destroyed

 klicken - click